Fulton County Juvenile Court DUI Information

-- The child and the child’s parents, guardian, or other custodian must consent to the informal adjustment with knowledge that consent is not obligatory.
+- The child and the child’s parents, guardian, or other custodians must consent to the informal adjustment with the knowledge that consent is not obligatory.

 - If the child is alleged to have committed a designated felony act as defined in OCGA § 15-11-63, the case shall not be subject to informal adjustment, counsel, or advice without the prior written notification of the district attorney or his or her authorized representative.

 Chief Associate Judge Charles G. Hodges